Kexin1/DataDrivenAcoustics.jl/README.md

 [^2]: Significant arrivals refers to arrivals with amplitudes no smaller than maximum arrival amplitude minus `threshold`.
 Threshold is a optional argument in `arrivals` and its default value is set to 30 dB.

-We can constrcut a Guassian process regression model for comparsion using `GPR` by given a kernal.
-Do install `GaussianProcesses` if you want to use build-in kernels from GaussianProcesses,jl.
+For benchmarking, we constrcut a Guassian process regression model using `GPR` given a kernal.
+To take advantage of the kernels available in the `GaussianProcesses.jl` package, please ensure that you have installed it.

 ```julia
 julia> using GaussianProcesses;